 - Pay a 'release fee' in return for larger sums of money (e.g. competition scams)

-- Let someone remotely access your computer device to 'fix an issue'.
+- Let someone remotely-access your computer device to 'fix an issue' by downloading software

-- Share a security code sent to your device
+- Asking you to share a security code that would be sent to your device.

 Things to keep in mind...

 - If you have been the victim of a scam, contact your bank immediately.
-You can also report it to us on our website.
+Please also report what has happened to us on our website.

-If you have given a scammer access to your computer or device, run a full system scan on your anti-virus software and follow any instructions given.
-Make sure any remote access software has been removed.
+- If you have given a scammer access to your computer or device, run a full system scan using your anti-virus software and follow any instructions given.
+Make sure any remote-access software has been removed.

-If you have provided information such as your password, change your password for all accounts using that password.
-Struggling with keeping so many passwords?
-See the UK NCSC guidance on creating passwords here: https://www.ncsc.gov.uk/blog-post/three-random-words-or-thinkrandom-0
+- If you have provided information such as your password, change your password for all accounts using that the same or similar If you are struggling with keeping so many passwords, please see the UK's NCSC guidance on creating passwords.
+Another option for managing your passwords could be to use a Password Manager application on your device.